Podjisin/online-retail-system/README.md

 # Online-retail-system

-an ORS or Online Ordering system I'm making for a school project with my classmates
+an ORS or Online Ordering system I'm making for a school project

 # Pre-requisites